 - i.
-A student shall be eligible to appear for the Semester end examinations if he acquires a minimum of 75% of attendance in aggregate of all the subjects for Semester / year. - ii.
-Condonation of shortage of attendance in aggregate up to 10% (65% and above and below 75%) in a Semester may be granted by Institute Academic Committee. - iii.
-A student will not be permitted to write the end examination and hence not promoted to the next Semester unless he satisfies the attendance requirement of the present Semester, as applicable.
-They may seek re-admission for that Semester when offered next. - iv.
-Shortage of Attendance below 65% in aggregate shall in NO case be condoned. - v.
-Students whose shortage of attendance is not condoned in any Semester are not eligible to take their end examination of that Semester. - vi.
-A stipulated fee shall be payable towards condonation of shortage of attendance.
+A student shall be eligible to appear for the Semester end examinations if he acquires a minimum of 75% of attendance in aggregate of all the subjects for Semester. - ii.
+Condonation of shortage of attendance in aggregate up to 10% (65% and bove and below 75%) in a Semester may be granted by Institute

+Academic Committee. - A student will not be permitted to write the end examination and not promoted to the next Semester unless he satisfies the attendance requirement of the present Semester, as applicable.
+He may seek readmission for that Semester when offered next. - iii.
+Shortage of Attendance below 65% in aggregate shall in NO case be condoned. - iv.
+Students whose shortage of attendance is not condoned in any Semester are not eligible to take their end semester examination of that Semester. - A stipulated fee shall be payable towards condonation of shortage of attendance.